 First off, Allo isn't a Hangouts replacement.
 You can't set the messaging service as the default SMS client on your phone.
 It does offer the ability to message a contact that doesn't have Allo installed through Play Services, but that's about it.
 You can also talk to contacts over SMS, with the message itself routed through Google's servers, but Allo isn't an SMS service by design.
 In this regard, it has more similarities to WhatsApp than iMessage.

 Allo is mobile-first, which means that right now, there's no way to access it over the web.
-It requires your phone number to register, and you can only use it on one device at a time.
-Google will add more functionality to the app over time, but for now, Allo is in the proverbial beta stage that we've come to expect from many Google services.
+A desktop client is in the works, but there's no timeframe on when Google will release it.
+Allo requires your phone number to register, and you can only use it on one device at a time.

 All the features of Allo